 The process for estimating tier 1 synchronized reserve has been refined.
 Beginning January 2015, DGP (Degree of Generator Performance) was introduced as a metric to improve the accuracy of the tier 1 MW estimate used by the market solution.
 DGP is calculated for all online resources for each market solution.
 DGP measures how closely the unit has been following economic dispatch for the past 30 minutes.
-The available tier 1 MW estimated by the market solution for each resource is based upon its economic dispatch, and energy schedule ramp rate or submitted synchronized reserve ramp rate, adjusted by its DGP.
+18 The available tier 1 MW estimated by the market solution for each resource is based upon its economic dispatch, and energy schedule ramp rate or submitted synchronized reserve ramp rate, adjusted by its DGP.
 PJM communicates to generation operators whose tier 1 MW is part of the market solution the latest estimate of units' tier 1 MW and units' current DGP.
-The process of the synchronized reserve the process of the market solution the latest estimate of units' tier 1 MW and units' current DGP.
+19

-In the first six months of 2017, PJM estimated tier 1 MW for an average of 135 units as part of the market solution each hour for which the average DGP was 88.7 percent.
+In the first nine months of 2017, PJM estimated tier 1 MW for an average of 146 units as part of the market solution each hour for which the average DGP was 88.8 percent.

 The supply of tier 1 synchronized reserve available to the market solution is further adjusted by eliminating tier 1 MW from units that cannot reliably provide synchronized reserve.
-These units are nuclear, wind, solar, energy storage, and hydro units.20 These units will be credited the synchronized energy premium price, like any other responding unit, if they respond to a spinning event.
-These units will not, however, be paid as tier 1 resources when the nonsynchronized reserve market clearing price goes above \$0.
+These units are nuclear, wind, solar, energy storage, and hydro units.20 These units will be credited the synchronized energy premium price, like any other responding unit, if they respond to a